-The following table shows the underwriting discounts and commissions to be paid to the underwriters in connection with this offering.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional units.
+The following table shows the per unit and total underwriting discounts and commissions to be paid to the underwriter by the Partnership.
+Such amounts are shown assuming both no exercise and full exercise of the underwriter's option to purchase 300,000 additional units.